Check out our main post that showcases all our chihuahua facts articles!

 Chihuahuas are not good with children.

 Wrong.
-As long as you socialize your Chi to young children and ensure that the children treat him right, they will be very loving with young ones.
+As long as you socialize your Chi to young children and ensure that the children treat your chihuahua right, they will be very loving with young ones.

 Be careful!
-We shouldn’t let small children accidentally hurt our Chis, either.
+We shouldn’t let small children accidentally hurt our Chis and never leave a young child alone with your small dog.

 Chihuahuas aren’t safe around bigger animals.